sedostheatre/sedos.co.uk/input/events/simprov-at-the-bridewell.md

 **Simprov is the Sedos group that lets members and non-members explore their spontaneous side.**

-On Sunday 12 May 2024 this unplanned, impulsive and spur-of the moment group take to the stage at the Bridewell Theatre for an hilarious 60 minutes of classic short-form and long-form improvisation games, that are sure to get you laughing in the aisles.
+On Sunday 12 May 2024 this unplanned, impulsive and spur-of the moment group take to the stage at the Bridewell Theatre for 60 hilarious minutes of classic short-form and long-form improvisation games, that are sure to get you laughing in the aisles.

 Tickets cost £5 for members, £7 for non-members.